Ada-Developers-Academy/core-unit-2/intermediate-sql/problem-set-intermediate-sql.md

 ##### !hint

-If we look the `products` table has a foreign key, `vendor_id`.
-Could you use that in the join clause.
+Notice that the `products` table has a foreign key, `vendor_id`.
+Can we use that in the join clause?
 ##### !end-hint

 ### !end-challenge